buggregator/laravel-app/README.md

 ### 5. Spatie [Ray debug tool](https://github.com/spatie/ray)

-Debugger is compatible with `spatie/ray` package.
+Buggregator is compatible with `spatie/ray` package.
 The Ray debug tool supports PHP, Ruby, JavaScript, TypeScript, NodeJS, Go and Bash applications.
 After installing one of the libraries, you can use the ray function to quickly dump stuff.
-Any variable(s) that you pass will be sent to the Debugger.
-Debugger can display dump output in the browser as well as in a terminal (console output).
+Any variable(s) that you pass will be sent to the Buggregator.
+Buggregator can display dump output in the browser as well as in a terminal (console output).

 **Supported features**: Simple data, Colors, Sizes, Labels, New screen, Clear all, Caller, Trace, Pause, Counter, Class name of an object, Measure, Json, Xml, Carbon, File, Table, Image, Html, Text, Notifications, Phpinfo, Exception, Show queries, Count queries, Show events,